Photo by Andrew Neel on Unsplash

 Do not weigh your hair down

-People with fine hair need a little more help to create volume.
+People with fine hair need a little more help to create volume to prevent their hair from drying flat.
 They do not have the thickness required to have big hair so the roots need a little help.
 Lifting your roots for more volume and body starts with a blow-dryer.
 If you are a fan of diffusing, try doing it upside down.
-A great technique is to lie vertically on a bed so you can hang your head over the side of the bed while laying down to diffuse.
+A great technique is to lie on a bed so you can hang your head over the side of the bed while laying down to diffuse.

 If you want lifted roots without using heat, simply pull your hair up into a night loose pineapple when it is 90% dry.
 When you sleep with only your roots are slightly wet, you will create volume as your roots set and your pillow will not be wet.
 Try to avoid placing the hair in a bun because that will just stretch out the hair, reducing the volume.